Personal information is data that can be used to identify or contact a single person.

 Children & Education

 We understand the importance of taking extra precautions to protect the privacy and safety of children.
-Children under the age of 18, or equivalent minimum age in the relevant jurisdiction, are not permitted to use Monster services or the Monster website.
+Children under the age of 18, or the equivalent minimum age in the relevant jurisdiction, are not permitted to use Monster services or the Monster website.

 To provide location-based services on Monster products, Monster and our partners and licensees, such as maps data providers, may collect, use, and share precise location data, including the geographic location of your Monster hardware or other devices.
 Where available, location-based services may use GPS, Bluetooth, and your IP Address, along with crowd-sourced Wi-Fi hotspot and cell tower locations, and other technologies to determine your devices’ approximate location.
 Unless you provide consent, this location data is collected anonymously in a form that does not personally identify you and is used by Monster and our partners and licensees to provide and improve location-based products and services.
 For example, your device may share its geographic location with application providers when you opt in to their location services.